matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

             location = platformView.ConvertPointToView(platformView.Bounds.Location, null);
         }

-        PlatformY = (int)(location.Y / _density);
+        _platformY = (int)(location.Y / _density);
     }
 }
 ```

-With the iOS and Android implementations complete, we can update our UI to use the new controls.
+This completes the implementation, so with both the iOS and Android implementations complete, we can update our UI to use the new controls.

 ## Result